COVID-19 pandemic in Morocco: Subsequent cases

+There were 6,804 confirmed cases in 2023, bringing the total number of cases to 1,278,399.
+Six persons died, bringing the total death toll to 16,300.
+At the end of 2023 there were 187 active cases.

 Responses

 Transportation

 On 13 March 2020 the government of Morocco announced they were suspending all passenger flights and ferry crossings to and from Algeria, Spain and France until future notice.

 On 14 March 2020, the government announced it was suspending flights with an additional 25 countries.
 By that date, flights had been suspended to/from Algeria, Spain, France, Italy and China.

 On 15 March 2020, the Moroccan government decided to suspend all international flights, and did not announce an expected date for them to resume.
 It allowed a minority of flights for foreigners wishing to leave to board before completely shutting down its airports on the 22nd.

 On 21 June 2020, the government re-opened major airports to serve domestic flights only.

 On 9 July 2020, the government announced that international flights were to resume, with access only for Moroccans or for foreigners residing within the Kingdom.
 Incoming passengers were required to bring a COVID-19 test result from their country of departure, issued less than 48 hours of the time of arrival.
 Moroccans living outside of, or foreigners residing within the Kingdom were allowed to leave the country.

 On 4 September 2020, the government announced that foreigners who were allowed visa-free entry to Morocco can enter the Kingdom's territory conditionally, either through an invitation or a hotel reservation.

 On 28 November 2021, the government suspended all incoming international flights in response to the spread of the Omicron variant.
 International flights resumed on 7 February 2022.